 4 Keys to Developing Leadership Qualities in Students

-I thought of that experience while preparing this blog post because I think schools often do the same thing.
-When asked about their mission, our schools’ version of “law school” is to reply: “We’re developing leaders.”
+When asked about their mission, our schools often say, “We’re developing leaders.”
 Unfortunately, despite our best intentions, the idea that schools are in the business of developing leaders has almost become a cliché.

 So where does that leave us in discussing the best ways to bring out leadership qualities in our students?
 I’ve identified several qualities that we attribute to “leaders” (though in reality they simply illustrate the traits we want to see in decent, contributing members of society).
 Here are four traits that are common among leaders that we should encourage in all of our students: